ghassanSaliby123/Guide-to-Git/03-Visual merge-diff tool /README.md

 ## Install and configure p4merge tool
-After configuring the p4merge tool we can use 'git difftool' instead if 'git diff'
+After configuring the p4merge tool we can use `git difftool` instead if `git diff`